Skip to content

 👉 Want a refresher?
 Jump back to the 4 Principles →

-It’s not just about reacting quickly; it’s about moving with intention and depth—not speed driven by anxiety.
+It’s not just about reacting quickly.
+It’s about moving with intention and depth—not speed driven by anxiety.

 When you build this skillset: